adonegan/milestone-1-mcr/README.md

 This website is for fans, potential fans and is a way anyone can get in touch with the band directly.
 On the site, people can listen to audio clips, watch a band interview, see photos of the band, get information about the tour and get in touch.

 * As a long-time fan, I want to be kept informed of news and tour information.
+And this website achieves this with its News section that features upcoming tour dates.
 * As a new fan, I want to listen to the band's music and watch videos of previous interviews and music videos.
+And this website achieves this with its embedded Apple song links and YouTube videos.
 * I want to be linked to other social media accounts to see all of their work not listed on the website.
+And this website achieves this with its social icon links in the footer that take the user to third-party websites.
 * As someone who just happens upon the site, I want to know what the band is all about.
+And this website achieves this with some text about the band and its work in nearly all sections.
 * As a booking agent and promoter, I want to be able to get in touch with this band to play at my event.
+And this website achieves this with its contact form just before the footer.

 Wireframes link: